catherineGit/ClassFin/README.md

 # ClassFin
-Who are you?
+## Who are you?
 What is your background?
+### I am Catherine.
+![Financial Modeling] (./images/finmodel.jpg)

-I am Catherine.
-I am financial analysis and modeling background.
+I have financial analysis and modeling background.

 What are your career goals?
 Further financial modeling skills in investment industry.